dandevri/website/posts/guides/public-speaking.md

 * [What to wear?][wear]
 Clothing is very personal, wear what you are comfortable with.
 If youre not sure, try to dress one level smarter.
 * Use your voice and body as a tool to keep things interesting.
 * Minimize 'euhm' and be aware of your speaking patterns.
 This can only be improved trough practice.
+* After you are done clear the stage, pack your stuff and make room for the next speaker.
+At the university there

 ### Improve your presentations
 If you give a talk again learn from the questions you get afterwards (in-person or tweets for example) and see if you can improve.
 Maybe some explanations need to be clearer or pick different examples to illustrate your point.
 Praise for a presentation might be a good thing but even better are questions.
+Recording your talk will catch your speaking patterns, it will change your perspective.

 ## Slide Design
 Many people are visual oriented, so I usually have a ton of images and diagrams to make concepts more clear.
+You want your slides to accompany your talk, not be the focal point.
 * Create ['landmark slides'][landmark] that act as timing milestones.
 Don't use real time-of-day timings.
 * [Write quotable slidest][quote] that people can take pictures of to share on social media.
+* Typograpohy is the biggest thing people get wrong.
+You can’t go too big, use contrast and don't use many words.
+* Use different colors for different sections.

 ## Admin stuff